GovTechSG/seed-docs-new/faqs/cloudflare-warp-known-issues.md

     - If Tanium is listed in the **Start** menu for Windows and in **Finder** > **Applications** for macOS devices.
     - If your device operating system is updated to the latest version.
     - If Defender is up-to-date and in the running state.
-    - If your TechPass account has the required permissions to access the GCC 2.0 CMP or a particular SGTS service.
+    - If your TechPass account has the required permissions to access the GCC 2.0 CMP or a particular SGTS product.
     - If you have restarted your machine.

 2. Make sure the VPN configuration does not route all traffic and DNS queries to the VPN server.
-We recommend not to turn on WARP and the VPN at the same time.
+We recommend to not enable WARP and the VPN at the same time.

-If you still have issues, [Generate diagnostic report](https://docs.developer.tech.gov.sg/docs/security-suite-for-engineering-endpoint-devices/#/faqs/how-to-generate-and-upload-diagnostic-files-to-incident-support-request) and upload it to the [incident support request][raise-support-request].
+If you still have issues, [Generate diagnostic report](https://docs.developer.tech.gov.sg/docs/security-suite-for-engineering-endpoint-devices/#/faqs/how-to-generate-and-upload-diagnostic-files-to-incident-support-request) and raise a [service request](https://go.gov.sg/seed-techpass-support).

 </details>